maurolepore/demo-pin/README.md

 git commit -m "Start tracking my cache with Git"
 ```

+### Plays well with GitHub

+GitHub is a tool we already use a lot and pins plays well with it.

-As usual, you may now push your Git repository to GitHub.
+If you track your cache with Git, you can now push it to GitHub.
+But

-But GitHub repos can better serve you as a pins board.
-This works both
+GitHub repos can better serve you as a pins board.
+This works both for
-for public and private repos.
+public and private repos.

 For example: